Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 ## Search for similar vectors

-You can use the `find_similar` function that has been created as part of the index build process.
+Once you have built the index, you can search for similar vectors.
+Using the sample dataset, you can search for the 10 most similar articles to 'Isaac Asimov' using the `find_similar` function that has been created as part of the index build process.
 For example:

 ```sql
 -- Store the vector representing 'Isaac Asimov' in a variable